 Staying hydrated not only improves your mental capacity but also helps your body flush out toxins and protects your skin.

-Alcohol is a diuretic, which means it causes you to use the bathroom more often.
+Dehydration is the loss of water and salts from the body.
+And yes, alcohol can cause dehydration.
+The reason alcohol dehydrates you is that alcohol is a diuretic, which means it causes you to use the bathroom more often.
 The lack of fluids not only strips your body of key electrolytes, but also exaggerates the symptoms of a hangover.
-Hydration is always important, but especially when you’re drinking alcohol during these upcoming summer months.
+Hydration is always important, but especially when you’re drinking alcohol.